Duck-m-a-n/Duck-m-a-n/README.md

-- Senior Business Analyst Spencer's | Spencer Gifts
+- Assitant Manager Business Analytics Spencer's | Spencer Gifts

 - Valedictorian with a B.A. in Mathematics (concentration in Probability & Statistics).